Are you ready for your media interview?

 (And do you have your social media plan in place?)

 When it comes to being interviewed by reporters,

-Paul Lima can have you ready in one online training session.
+Paul Lima can have you ready in one interactive training session.

 Why be prepared?
 It's the information age and every executive, manager, spokesperson, and business owner should be able to respond in a clear, concise, focused, and appropriate manner to difficult questions about controversial issues and to simple questions about positive situations.
 To do so requires interactive media interview training.
 It also requires an active social media strategy.